Take 10 with... Claire Postlethwaite

 10. What one piece of advice would you give your younger, less experienced research self?

-Try to see the big picture surrounding your research: don’t focus in too tightly on your one little segment of it.
+Try to see the big picture surrounding your research: don’t focus too tightly on your one little segment of it.